-Options can be combined: ls - lt gives the same thing as ls - l, but sorted into time order.
-You can also name the files you're interested in, and ls will list the information about them only.
-More details can be found in ls(1).
+Options can be combined: Is - It gives the same thing as Is - I, but sorted into time order.
+You can also name the files you're interested in, and Is will list the information about them only.
+More details can be found in Is(1).

-The use of optional arguments that begin with a minus sign, like -t and -lt, is a common convention for UNIX programs.
+The use of optional arguments that begin \cdot with a minus sign, like -t and -lt, is a common convention for UNIX programs.
 In general, if a program accepts such optional arguments, they precede any filename arguments.
 It is also vital that you separate the various arguments with spaces: ls-l is not the same as ls - l.